rcelha/rio-rs/README.md

 - [x] Re-organize workspace
 - [x] Support ephemeral port
 - [x] Remove the need for an `Option<T>` value for `managed_state` attributes (as long as it has a 'Default')
-- [ ] Support 'typed' message/response on client (TODO define what this means)
 - [x] `ServiceObject::send` shouldn't need a type for the member storage
 - [x] Handle panics on messages handling
 - [x] Error and panic handling on life cycle hooks (probably kill the object)